takaakikishida/easysum/README.md

 ## Example

-In this example, we use the [`gapminder`](https://cran.r-project.org/web/packages/gapminder/readme/README.html) dataset for demonstration.
+In this example, we use the [`gapminder`](https://cran.r-project.org/web/packages/gapminder/readme/README.html) dataset for demonstration, including missing in some variables to check the behavior of the functions.

 ```r
 library(dplyr)